cloudflare/cloudflare-docs/content/d1/learning/generated-columns.md

 # Generated columns

-D1 allows you define generated columns: columns based on the values of one or more other columns, SQL functions, or even [extracted JSON values](/d1/learning/querying-json).
+D1 allows you to define generated columns based on the values of one or more other columns, SQL functions, or even [extracted JSON values](/d1/learning/querying-json).

 This allows you to normalize your data as you write to it or read it from a table, making it easier to query and reducing the need for complex application logic.